 In a media savvy culture it’s difficult to prevent people consciously or sub-consciously refining the ‘character’ they wish to appear.
-The filming on THE PEOPLE’S TENOR was done so infrequently over such a long period of time that John never really focused on his role as the ‘subject of a film’ – a film he probably didn’t think would ever be made.
+The filming on THE PEOPLE’S TENOR was done so infrequently over such a long period of time that John never really saw himself as the ‘subject of a film’ – a film he probably didn’t think would ever be made.

 THE PEOPLES TENOR was shot in full HD on location in 3 countries between 2009-2011.
 A street performer is a traveler, so the film is almost a travelogue of every region of Britain with footage of John either performing or working in Glasgow, Edinburgh, York, Cambridge, London, Essex, Brighton and Plymouth, and outside Britain in Prague (Czech Republic).